AC power plugs and sockets: British and related types: BS 546

 There are four ratings of plug and socket in BS 546, 2 A, 5 A, 15 A and 30 A. Each has the same general appearance but they are different physical sizes to prevent interchangeability.
 They also have pin spacing which is different from the two-pin plugs specified in BS 372, so earthed plugs will not fit into unearthed sockets, and vice versa.
 Plugs fitted with BS 546 fuses have been optional since the original BS 546:1934 with maximum fuse ratings of 2 A in the 2 A plug, and 5 A in the 5 A, 15 A and 30 A plugs.
 In practice most BS 546 plugs are unfused with fused versions being unusual and expensive.

-The 15 ampere (A) sockets were generally given a dedicated 15 A circuit.
-Multiple 5 A sockets might be on a 15 A circuit, or each on a dedicated 5 A circuit.
-Lighting circuits fused at 5 A were generally used to feed the 2 A sockets.
-Adaptors were available from 15 A down to 5 A and from 5 A down to 2 A so in practice it was possible for an appliance with the smallest size of flex to be protected only by a 15 A fuse.
-This is a similar level of protection to that seen for portable appliances in other countries, but less than the protection offered by the BS 1363 fused plug.

 The larger top pin is the earth connection, the left-hand pin is neutral and the right-hand pin is line when looking at a socket or at the rear of a plug.

-2-ampere

-This plug was used to connect low-power appliances (and to adaptors from the larger socket types).
-It is sometimes still used to connect lamps to a lighting circuit.